Science policy of the United States: Research and development in the federal budget

 Only a small percentage of the overall federal budget is allocated to R&D. The FY2015 budget request includes $135.110B in R&D spending out of a total budget of $3969.069B, representing 3.4% of the budget.
 Research and development funding in the federal budget is not centrally enacted, but is spread across many appropriations bills which are enacted in the annual United States budget process.
 Of the twelve annual appropriations bills, the most important for R&D are those for Defense; Labor, Health and Human Services, and Education (which includes NIH); Commerce, Justice, and Science (which includes NSF, NASA, NIST, and NOAA); and Energy and Water Development.
 Other appropriations bills include smaller amounts of R&D funding.

 There are a number of federal agencies across the government which carry out science policy.
 Some of these primarily perform their own research "in-house", while others grant funds to external organizations or individual researchers.
-In addition, the federally funded research and development centers, which include most of the U.S. National Laboratories, are funded by the government but operated by universities, non-profit organizations, or for-profit consortia.
+In addition, the federally funded research and development centers (FFRDC), which include most of the U.S. National Laboratories, are funded by the government but operated by universities, non-profit organizations, or for-profit consortia.

 The FY2015 presidential budget request defines R&D as "the collection of efforts directed toward gaining greater knowledge or understanding and applying knowledge toward the production of useful materials, devices, and methods."
 R&D is divided into five subcategories.
 Basic research is directed toward understanding of the fundamental aspects of observable phenomena.
 It may be directed towards broad but not specific applications.
 Applied research is directed towards gaining knowledge to meet a recognized and specific need.
 Development is the application of knowledge or understanding for the production of useful materials, devices, and methods, including production of prototypes.
 R&D equipment includes acquisition or production of movable equipment, such as spectrometers, research satellites, or detectors.
 R&D facilities include the construction or major repairs to physical facilities including land, buildings, and fixed capital equipment such fixed facilities as reactors, wind tunnels, and particle accelerators.

 The following chart shows a breakdown for the five agencies with the largest R&D budgets in the Obama administration's FY2015 proposal: